chaotic-society/theoretica/docs/txt/CODING_STANDARD.md

 ## Naming conventions
 - Functions and classes should be named using **snake case** (e.g. `function_name`)
 - The name of a function should be specific enough to explain what it does but not too long.
 Simple shorthands may be used to shorten names if their meaning is evident (e.g. "gen" for "generate").
+A list of common abbreviations used in the library is available in [ABBREVIATIONS.md](https://github.com/chaotic-society/theoretica/blob/master/docs/txt/ABBREVIATIONS.md).
-- The name of a class should refer to the mathematical concept it encapsulates
+- The name of a class should refer to the mathematical concept, algorithm or idea it encapsulates
 - Constants should be named with all capital letters and underscores for spaces (e.g. `CONSTANT_NAME`)
 - Templated types should be named using **camel case** (e.g. `template<typename ThisIsAType>`)